tml/cadmus/Variables.md

 // This is to decrease the variable number by 1
 ```

-Ex 2.
+#### Exercise 2
 Write a program in which you initialise an int, double, char, boolean, String to suitable values of you choice, then get the program to print out the value of each variable on a new line.
 So if the int is equal to 4, the first line to be printed would be:
 The value of the int is 4